 The thing about heat exchangers is that there is carbon monoxide (CO) inside of them.
 When they crack, the CO leaks out.
-CO can make you really sick, and it can even be fatal in serious cases.
+CO can make you sick, and it can even be fatal in serious cases.
 The bottom line: You should always replace a cracked heat exchanger or just replace your furnace if it’s past its prime.

 8. Improper ductwork design and/or installation

 Sometimes, the problem isn’t your heater at all.
 It’s your ductwork.